 Joanne Curry, Simon Fraser University – Surrey

-As executive director of the Surrey Campus Joanne has overall responsibility for campus operations, facilities planning and community relations.
-Prior to joining SFU Joanne also held positions in the banking, consulting and biotechnology sectors.
-She worked for a national research centre of excellence.
+Joanne is associate vice-president external relations with responsibility for community engagement and the SFU Surrey campus where she worked for 12 years as the founding executive director.
+Prior to joining SFU, Joanne also held positions in the banking, consulting and biotechnology sectors and was an Executive Director of a national research centre of excellence.
 She has a Bachelor of Commerce degree from the University of Manitoba and a Masters of Business Administration degree from SFU.
-When she is not working she plays hockey to relax.
-Joanne as been a director with the BIA since 2005 and, in addition to her current role as chair of the Communications committee (which also oversees marketing, special events & member services) she has also been on the Government Relations, Management and Nominating committees.
+When she is not working she plays hockey and cooks to relax.
+Joanne has been a director with the BIA since 2005 and is on the Government Relations committee.
+She has also chaired the Communications committee and Nominating committee.

 Kelly is the manager and a personal financial planner at the Scotiabank .branch at King George & 102 Avenue.
 She has been in the Surrey/White Rock area for most of her 30 years with Scotiabank.
 Through the bank she has participated in numerous fundraising events for various local charities including the Surrey Food Bank and the BC Cancer Foundation – Fraser Valley.
 Recently Kelly joined a community advisory council for the BC Cancer Foundation and looks forward to raising funds to help improve care for patients from Surrey and the Fraser Valley.
 Kelly has lived in Surrey since 1965.
 “I have seen a lot of positive changes in our City and am looking forward to participating on the BIA [Board] in support of future initiatives.

 Larry Fisher ~ The Lark Group, Co-Founder and President